 Culvert maintenance is required to extend the life of the structure and to ensure that it functions as designed.
-Culvert maintenance includes the manual or mechanical removal of accumulated debris (e.g. logs, sediment, boulders, garbage) that prevents the efficient passage of water and fish through the structure.
+Culvert maintenance includes the manual or mechanical removal of accumulated debris (e.g. logs, sediment, boulders, debris) that prevents the efficient passage of water and fish through the structure.
 Culvert maintenance may also include the reinforcement of eroding inlets and outlets.

 Under the Watercourse Alteration Certification Program, channel cleaning may occur but must be limited to inside the culvert and the removal of foreign debris deposited between the control riffles.
 The channel width and depth must not be modified from its natural state, and the control riffles must not be manipulated in any way.
 All debris/fluvial material removed from the watercourse must be disposed of outside a regulated area, in a manner acceptable to DELG.
+Any culverts that are cleaned out require a WAWA permit.

-Note: All maintenance activities to a culvert, including cleaning them out, require a watercourse and wetland alteration (WAWA) permit.
+Note: All maintenance activities to a culvert, including cleaning it out, require a watercourse and wetland alteration (WAWA) permit.

-8.2.2 Bridge Maintenance
+9.2.2 Bridge Maintenance